InnerSourceCommons/InnerSourceLearningPath/product/02-innersource-and-agile.md

 Tests also ensure that the host team remembers to keep the contributed functionality if they are reminded of the reason for it by a failing test.

 Remember last time you insisted on your team spending time to follow the goal of "leave code in a better shape than you found it"?
-That mindset will also help you when moving to an InnerSource model: It makes sure that quality and co-hesion of code remains high even when there are multiple contributions from different sources.
+That mindset helps in the InnerSource model: It makes sure that quality and co-hesion of code remains high even when there are multiple contributions from different sources.

 ## Common misunderstandings when coming from agile teams